Leon Kessling Ames

 - Died October 8, 1936 in Warren, OH USA

 Overall, Ames played 17 years in the majors, ending his career with a 2.63 ERA.
-He also had 156 wild pitches in the majors.
+He also recorded 156 wild pitches in the majors.
 After his big league days, he played for the Kansas City Blues from 1920 to 1922 and managed the Daytona Beach Islanders for part of the 1923 season.
+His son, Leon Ames Jr., pitched in the minor leagues.

 - 2-time NL Saves Leader (1914 & 1916)